-Alright, we were not all born with green-fingers and the thought of behaving as a gardener whilst trying to grow a digital audience might terrify.
+Alright, we were not all born with green-fingers and the thought of behaving as a gardener to do marketing whilst trying to grow a digital audience might terrify.
 But stick with us, a lot can be said for what the likes of Monty Don, Carol Klein & Charlie Dimmock can teach us.
-It provides a different but valuable perspective and our aim is to invigorate our readers to new approaches in a digital world where most are leading toward mediocrity.
+Gardeners approach to their work provides a different but valuable perspective.
+The aim is to invigorate you to open your perspective and explore new approaches to marketing in a digital world where most are leading toward mediocrity.

-Let’s start off at the very cells – stop and look at some of the plants in a garden, they have adapted over time in order to grow.
-Their cells have evolved to survive in the environment they are positioned, amongst other plants too.
+Let’s start off at a cellular level – we know from Biology that cells evolve, plant cells have adapted over time in order to grow.
+The cells have literally evolved to survive in the environment they are positioned, amongst other competing plants too.
 What happens when those cells reach a perfect balance or equilibrium?
 Well they either adapt or they die.
 There’s only one direction in which to go.

-This is very evident in the world of digital, we have a wealth of case studies to demonstrate this from Blockbuster to HMV, who at their peak were valued at £1 billion but eventually went into administration under a valuation of £15 million.
+This is very evident in general business – evolve or die.
+We have a wealth of case studies to demonstrate this from Blockbuster to HMV, who at their peak were valued at £1 billion but eventually went into administration under a valuation of £15 million.
 This was mainly due to the rise of Amazon who were valued at $806 billion in July 2018 .
 Could HMV have gone about their online strategy better?
-For sure, ignoring the uselessness of hindsight they could have simply plotted a path following tracks already made by Amazon.
+For sure, ignoring the uselessness of hindsight they could have simply plotted a path following tracks already made by Amazon’s massive marketing scale up and constant adaption due to user led insights.

 So evolution is paramount but also ignore the environment and neighbouring businesses at your detriment.
-Some of these will support, others will challenge development, as is the case with selecting the correct plant pairings.
+Some of these will support, others will challenge development, as is the case with selecting the correct plant pairings and placing.

 The first menu tab on Gardener’s World Magazine Website is ‘What to do now‘.
 This is very telling as a) it shows the digital team behind the website know their audience exceptionally well and b) there is a lot of preparation that goes into having a beautiful garden.
 Let us be honest, if like the author you only really spend the summer months enjoying the garden then this feature of their website is not for you.

-The similarities to digital platforms are very apparent, yes of course it’s not necessarily four seasons but there are predictable times where things are exceptionally busy with huge traffic spikes and a lot of custom.
+Similarly marketing a business can be broken down by seasonal trends and demands.
+Yes of course it’s not necessarily four seasons but there are predictable times where things are exceptionally busy with huge interest spikes and a lot of custom.
 And, in contrast there are also certain times of the year where business may not be as ‘rosey’.

-We can do a number of things here, throw down more fertiliser (marketing budget) to obtain those much needed sales or spend some time preparing the beds & plant more bulbs to ensure the best outcome ready for when the predictable environmental changes occur.
+We can do a number of things here, throw down quick growth food (marketing budget) to obtain those much needed sales or spend some time doing the groundwork – preparing the beds & plant more bulbs to ensure the best outcome, all ready for when the predictable environmental changes occur.

-In literal terms during the ‘off-season’ review what you already have and ensure you optimise it.
+In literal terms during the ‘off-season’ it’s great practice to review what you already have, the successes, the bites and ensure you optimise this.
 Look at design assets, trends and keyword research, plot your social media campaigns for when your audience is at their most active etc etc.

 3. Trial & Error